 There’s something about Redstrom’s personality that wasn’t there before, his mother said.
 His sense of gratitude is evident.
 Redstrom said the ordeal has made him kinder and more accepting.
 Sometimes, it still feels surreal to him.
 Only recently would he allow himself to look at pictures of him from the hospital, momentarily pausing his walk forward to consider the past.

-Recovery has been slower than he'd prefer.
+Recovery has been slower than he’d prefer.
 There was pain in his left big toe, the result of poor circulation from more than two months in bed.
 One doctor recommended amputating it, which would have made running difficult.
 Another doctor recommended treating it with ointment, and the toe is healing now.
-Toe pain is a small price to pay for having his life back.

 He has big plans for his next triathlon, with a goal of completing one before the year ends.
 Because of the risk of infection, he can’t swim in ponds or rivers, so he’s eyeing saltwater races in either the Outer Banks or the Chesapeake Bay.
 Triathlons, he said, are all about how much discomfort you can tolerate.